James A. Burke (Massachusetts politician)

+Biography

 He was born in Boston, Massachusetts.
 He was educated in the Boston public schools and Lincoln Preparatory School and attended Suffolk University.

 Burke was a real estate salesman, and served in appointive positions including registrar of vital statistics for the city of Boston.

 He was a Democrat, and served in the Massachusetts House of Representatives from 1937 to 1939.

 During World War II Burke was a special agent in Counter-intelligence, attached to the 77th Infantry Division in the South Pacific.

 After the war he was again elected to the Massachusetts House, serving four terms, 1947 to 1955, and attaining the position of assistant majority leader.

 He served as vice chairman of the Massachusetts Democratic State Committee for four years.
 He was the unsuccessful Democratic candidate for lieutenant governor in 1954, and ran unsuccessfully for the Democratic nomination in 1956.

 In 1958 Burke was elected to the Eighty-sixth Congress.
-He was reelected to the nine succeeding Congresses, and served from January 3, 1959 to January 3, 1979.
+He was reelected to the nine succeeding Congresses, and served from January 3, 1959, to January 3, 1979.
 He rose through seniority to become the second-ranking Democrat on the Ways and Means Committee, and was considered an expert on the Social Security system.
 Burke was not a candidate for reelection in 1978 to the Ninety-sixth Congress.

-He was a resident of Milton, Massachusetts until his death in Boston, Massachusetts on October 13, 1983 and his interment was at Milton Cemetery in Milton, Massachusetts.
+He was a resident of Milton, Massachusetts, until his death in Boston, Massachusetts, on October 13, 1983, and his interment was at Milton Cemetery in Milton, Massachusetts.